 Gilberto Titericz Junior was 5th place and used this method as described by Dmitry Efimov:

-I used something similar in the Avazu contest, if you are interested, you can check my presentation about the solution (there are some slides about Batch FTRL).
+I used something similar in the Avazu contest, if you are interested, you can check my presentation (link no longer available) about the solution (there are some slides about Batch FTRL).
 The principle is to sort combined dataset (train and test) by some fields and apply the FTRL algorithm.
 Then it will work in the following way: the algorithm is trained on the first batch from the train set and make prediction on the first batch from the test set.
 Then it starts training on the second batch from the train set starting from coefficients from the first batch and so on.

 This was an interesting and fun competition, and a good proving ground for new ideas and approaches.
 I wrote up an implementation in Go which I may package as a library and put on GitHub at some point.
 Until then, here is a forked gist from ceshine of the implementation from another competition: